At this year’s Propulsion and Future Fuels event, a detailed discussion on ammonia’s potential as a marine fuel took place

 Lori also addressed the challenges of designing ammonia systems.
 “Ammonia is new to the marine industry, requiring innovations to ensure compatibility and safety.
 We’ve progressed from theoretical models to full-scale testing, validating equipment performance under realistic conditions,” he said.
 Alfa Laval has collaborated extensively with engine manufacturers, leveraging prototype systems to advance ammonia R&D.

 Both experts underlined the transformative potential of ammonia as a marine fuel.
-While Magensen detailed MAN’s readiness to deliver commercial ammonia engines in the near future, Lori highlighted Alfa Laval’s solutions for reliable and safe ammonia fuel handling.
+While Mogensen detailed MAN’s readiness to deliver commercial ammonia engines in the near future, Lori highlighted Alfa Laval’s solutions for reliable and safe ammonia fuel handling.

 For the shipping industry looking for alternatives to conventional fuels, ammonia stands out for its emissions reduction potential.
 However, as both speakers acknowledged, ongoing testing and collaboration across the supply chain will be crucial to making this vision a reality.